 The initiative is specifically for infant and primary schools throughout the country and aims to promote an innovative idea for using school premises that confers an educational value on each space.
 The initiatives enable the creation of new spaces and the recovery of unused areas or classrooms, transforming them into areas for exploring ideas, building relationships and quality learning with a focus on flexibility, sharing, creativity and innovation.

-Since 2015, 80 educational and architectural projects have been completed in schools, involving more than 10 thousand children, more than 300 teachers, 40 planners and a rich network of institutional and social relationships.
-The Covid-19 emergency has not halted the project’s progress: in 2020 ten projects were completed in the municipalities of Palermo, Naples, La Spezia, Genoa, Valle Castellana (near Teramo), Belluno, Cittareale (Rieti), Pinerolo (Turin), Sesto San Giovanni (near Milan) and Taranto.
+Since 2015, 87 educational and architectural projects have been completed in schools, involving more than 12.200 thousand children, more than 1.100 teachers, 40 planners and a rich network of institutional and social relationships.
+The Covid-19 emergency has not halted the project’s progress: in 2020 10 projects were completed in the municipalities of Palermo, Naples, La Spezia, Genoa, Valle Castellana (near Teramo), Belluno, Cittareale (Rieti), Pinerolo (Turin), Sesto San Giovanni (near Milan) and Taranto.
+In addition, we realized 4 more projects during 2021 in Udine, Novara, Sabaudia (Latina), Rossano Calabro (Cosenza), and other 2 were completed in 2022 in Catanzaro and Nuoro.